monolayer/monorepo/packages/sdk/docs/guide/configuration.md

 ## Container images

-Each workload uses default a [default](./../reference/api/main/interfaces/Configuration.md) Docker container image.
+Each workload uses a [default](./../reference/api/main/interfaces/Configuration.md) Docker container image by default.

-You can change it in the `containers` property.
+You can change this in the `containers` property.

 ```ts
 import type { Configuration } from "@monolayer/sdk";